TX-0

-The TX-0, for Transistorized Experimental computer zero, but affectionately referred to as tixo (pronounced "tix oh"), was an early fully transistorized computer and contained a then-huge 64K of 18-bit words of magnetic-core memory.
+The TX-0, for Transistorized Experimental computer zero, but affectionately referred to as tixo (pronounced "tix oh"), is an early fully transistorized computer that contained a then-huge 64K of 18-bit words of magnetic-core memory.
 Construction of the TX-0 began in 1955 and ended in 1956.
 It was used continually through the 1960s at MIT.
 The TX-0 incorporated around 3,600 Philco high-frequency surface-barrier transistors, the first transistor suitable for high-speed computers.
 The TX-0 and its direct descendant, the PDP-1, were platforms for pioneering computer research and the development of what would later be called computer "hacker" culture.
 For MIT, this was the first computer to provide a system console which allowed for direct interaction, as opposed to previous computers, which required the use of punched card as a primary interface for programmers debugging their programs.